MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-my-sites-2019.md

 - **My Site Host.** The My Site Host is a special site collection shared among all My Site users.
 The My Site Host is used to show the profile (person.aspx) and newsfeed pages (default.aspx) on the My Site.
 The My Site Host is also used for storing the user profile photos.

-- **Personal site collection.** In SharePoint Server 2019 Public Preview, the personal site collection is used to store a user's documents.
-In SharePoint Server 2019 Public Preview, the personal site collection contains OneDrive for Business, followed content, and so on.
+- **Personal site collection.** In SharePoint Server 2019, the personal site collection is used to store a user's documents.
+In SharePoint Server 2019, the personal site collection contains OneDrive for Business, followed content, and so on.

 ## Plan to upgrade My Sites

-Before you start to upgrade from SharePoint Server 2016 to SharePoint Server 2019 Public Preview, you should carefully plan your upgrade process.
+Before you start to upgrade from SharePoint Server 2016 to SharePoint Server 2019, you should carefully plan your upgrade process.
 The following list discusses some considerations when planning a My Site upgrade.

 - Before upgrading the My Site Host and the personal site collections, you must upgrade the Managed Metadata service application, and then the User Profile Service application.
-For more information, see [Services upgrade overview for SharePoint Server 2019 Public Preview](overview-of-the-services-upgrade-process-2019.md)
+For more information, see [Services upgrade overview for SharePoint Server 2019](overview-of-the-services-upgrade-process-2019.md)

 - Some enterprises have multiple farms, that may include a services farm.
 In these environments, typically, one server farm, known as the enterprise services farm, publishes cross-farm shared services, and the other farms consume those shared services.
 In some cases, the User Profile Service application will be shared from the services farm, while a separate farm that consumes the shared User Profile Service application contains the My Sites.
 When you upgrade this type of configuration, you must upgrade the User Profile Service application on the services farm first, before you upgrade the My Sites farm.

 > [!IMPORTANT]
 > This list highlights some important things to consider when you perform an upgrade of My Sites.
-For a detailed discussion on upgrades, see [Get started with upgrades to SharePoint Server 2019 Public Preview](get-started-with-upgrade-2019.md)
+For a detailed discussion on upgrades, see [Get started with upgrades to SharePoint Server 2019](get-started-with-upgrade-2019.md)

 ## Upgrade My Sites
 <a name="procUMS"> </a>

 The following list summarizes some of the upgrade activities for a My Site upgrade only.
-For more information about upgrades, see [Upgrade to SharePoint Server 2019 Public Preview](upgrade-to-sharepoint-server-2019.md)
+For more information about upgrades, see [Upgrade to SharePoint Server 2019](upgrade-to-sharepoint-server-2019.md)

 > [!IMPORTANT]
 >  Once you upgrade your My Site Host and personal site collections, you cannot undo the upgrade. >  Some of the items in the following list require additional steps to be performed.
 These additional steps are discussed in the sections that follow this procedure.
 It is recommended when upgrading the entire server farm, that you also upgrade My Sites.

-1. Install and configure a new SharePoint Server 2019 Public Preview farm.
+1. Install and configure a new SharePoint Server 2019 farm.
 For more information, see [Create the SharePoint Server 2016 farm for a database attach upgrade](create-the-sharepoint-server-2019-farm-for-a-database-attach-upgrade.md).

-2. Copy the SharePoint Server 2016 My Site content database, Social database, Sync database (optional), Profile database, and Managed Metadata service database to the SQL Server that supports your SharePoint Server 2019 Public Preview farm.
+2. Copy the SharePoint Server 2016 My Site content database, Social database, Sync database (optional), Profile database, and Managed Metadata service database to the SQL Server that supports your SharePoint Server 2019 farm.
 You will need db_owner permissions to perform this step.
 For more information, see [Copy databases to the new farm for upgrade to SharePoint Server 2016](copy-databases-to-the-new-farm-for-upgrade-to-sharepoint-server-2019.md) and [Create the SharePoint Server 2016 farm for a database attach upgrade](create-the-sharepoint-server-2019-farm-for-a-database-attach-upgrade.md).

-3. Create the new service applications that you need for the SharePoint Server 2019 Public Preview farm.
+3. Create the new service applications that you need for the SharePoint Server 2019 farm.
 Do not create the **User Profile Service application** and the **Managed Metadata service application**.
 You must upgrade these service applications, which is described in the next step.
 You must however start the User Profile Service and Managed Metadata service from **Manage Services on Server.**

 4. Upgrade the **Managed Metadata service** and **User Profile service applications** using the database attach method.
-For more information, see [Upgrade service applications to SharePoint Server 2019 Public Preview](upgrade-service-applications-to-sharepoint-server-2019.md).
+For more information, see [Upgrade service applications to SharePoint Server 2019](upgrade-service-applications-to-sharepoint-server-2019.md).
 Ensure the **My Site Host URL** field on the User Profile Service application is left blank because this field will be updated during the upgrade process.
 For more information, see [Configure My Site settings for the User Profile service application](../install/configure-my-sites.md#configsettings)

 5. Create the web application for the My Sites using the default content database.
 To ensure the storage requirements of your users are met, you should review the site quota on the My Sites web application.